peerapongv/my-personal-assistant/ai-jira-assistant-requirements.md

 ### Story 1.0: Initialize Project Skeleton
 - **Summary:**
-  As a developer, I want to initialize the project skeleton, so that the codebase has a standardized structure, linting, and CI/CD in place.
+  As a developer, I want to initialize the project skeleton, so that the codebase has a standardized structure, linting, and CI/CD toolchain in place from day one.
 - **Acceptance Criteria:**
   - Standard Python layout (`src/`, `tests/`, `pyproject.toml`) with Ruff configured and zero violations.
   - GitHub Actions workflow (`ci.yml`) runs lint, type-check, and tests on every push.